 This is one of the top food allergens.
 In many of us, our bodies may confuse soy with gluten, leading to the same problems gluten causes.
 It’s difficult for your body to digest and can be hormone-disrupting.
 Soy can also suppress the thyroid gland by inhibiting iodine absorption in the body.
 Plus, more than 90% of soy grown in the U.S. is a GMO.

-Fake meat brand Impossible™ Foods uses an ingredient called soy leghemoglobin, which the FDA considers soy hemoglobin a color additive.9 This is meant to mimic the juicy, savory, meaty taste of a burger which is produced from a iron-rich molecule known as heme found only in animal proteins such as beef.
+Fake meat brand Impossible™ Foods uses an ingredient called soy leghemoglobin.
+The FDA considers soy hemoglobin a color additive.
+(7) This is meant to mimic the juicy, savory, meaty taste of a burger, which is produced from an iron-rich molecule known as heme, found only in animal proteins such as beef.

 To make this additive, soy leghemoglobin gene is extracted from the root of the soybean and inserted into a strain of yeast.
-The genetically modified soy leghemoglobin (which comes from genetically modified soybeans), is then added to the Impossible™ meat.10
+The genetically modified soy leghemoglobin (which comes from genetically modified soybeans) is then added to the Impossible™ meat.
+(8)

 The Myths and Facts about Fake and Real Meat